 Do not hang out near the buffet or dessert table

 Choose wisely and move away.
 Indulge in good conversation or watch the game, not the buffet!
-Gum can work wonders to keep you from noshing after you are finished eating.
+Gum or a disposable toothbrush can work wonders to keep you from noshing after you are finished eating.

 Limit your intake of alcohol